 - Advertised Relay nodes: These nodes are called advertised nodes as they are listed in the directory servers.
 These are the real nodes that help to anonymize the tor network by maintaining the Perfect Forward Secrecy.
 Anyone can see the identity of these nodes by querying them like a tor browser.

-- Bridge nodes: Bridge nodes are like any other nodes, with one difference is that these are not advertised, which mean bridge nodes are not listed in the directory servers.
+- Bridge nodes: Bridge nodes are like any other nodes, with one difference being that these are not advertised, which means bridge nodes are not listed in the directory servers.
 You might ask what is the purpose of bridge nodes if they are not listed in the directory servers.
-The main reason to have these servers is to cover from government agencies and internet firewalls as you might know that tor nodes are often accused by security agencies because of their activities on the tor network.
-And, these are easy to block as the identities of the tor nodes are publicly available on the directory servers.
+The main reason to have these servers is to cover government agencies and internet firewalls; as you might know, tor nodes are often accused by security agencies because of their activities on the tor network.
+And these are easy to block as the identities of the tor nodes are publicly available on the directory servers.
 Bridge nodes are used to bypass the blocks.
 If a bridge node is serving as an entry node, it is hard to find and block the traffic on the firewalls as they are not listed in the tor directory servers.
-But, the main challenge to use a bridge node as an entry node is someone has to learn about the active bridge server, and it has to be configured manually on the tor browser.
+But, the main challenge to using a bridge node as an entry node is someone has to learn about the active bridge server, and it has to be configured manually on the tor browser.